 Takeover bid procedures under the POSA involve a prior examination of the bid by the FSC.
 The FSC has 20 business days to approve (explicitly or tacitly) or suspend the bid.
-Following this, the bid must stay open for a minimum of 28 days and a maximum of 70 days as of the date of publicising the takeover bid in two national newspapers.
+Following this, the bid must stay open for a minimum of 28 days and a maximum of 70 days as of the date of publicising the takeover bid.
+The takeover bid must be publicised in one national daily newspaper or on the website of a news agency or other media that can ensure the effective dissemination of the regulated information to the public in all Member States.

-If the transaction requires a prior merger clearance from the Competition Protection Commission, a fast-track investigation takes up to 25 business days, but the running of this term is automatically extended in cases of procedural inaccuracies or where it is necessary to produce additional information.
+If the transaction requires a prior merger clearance from the Competition Protection Commission, a fast-track investigation takes up to 25 business days from opening of the case, the latter being done once all documents and information have been collected and clarified by the Competition Protection Commission.
 An in-depth investigation may be launched by the Commission if the latter has established (within the fast-track investigation) that a dominant position would be enhanced and, as a result, a threat on competition would be posed.
 Such an in-depth investigation may take up to four months, but in cases of factual complexity, the term may be further extended by 25 business days.